Use load balancing rules to automatically balance your team’s workload

 Teams handling high message volume can automatically distribute work amongst teammates with the load balancing feature.
 That way, customers get the quickest responses, and each teammate has a set limit so they don’t get overwhelmed.

-Load balancing is a specific type of auto-assignment rule available on Prime and Enterprise plans, which allows you to set assignment limits for each teammate.
+Load balancing is a specific type of auto-assignment rule, which allows you to set assignment limits for each teammate.
 Load balancing rules automatically assign inbound conversations to the teammate with the fewest open assigned team conversations until they reach their limit.

 During busy times when all teammates have reached their load balance limits, load balancing rules will automatically pause and resume assigning as teammates have bandwidth.

 How it works

 Load balancing is an alternative to using round-robin or random group assignment rules.
 Load balancing rules will automatically assign conversations to the teammate in the group who has the fewest open assigned team conversations.

 There will be a Load Balancing tab in each Team’s rule settings where admins can set assignment limits for auto-assignment rules.
 If all teammates are at their limit, assignment rules will pause.
 Once any teammate in the group is below their limit again, the assignment rule will resume.